 My Journey To Becoming A Therapist Was Not Typical

 I didn’t dream about becoming a therapist.
-I was the not the person everyone went to when they had a problem.
+I was not the person everyone went to when they had a problem.
 In fact if you would have told me that I would become a Licensed Clinical Social Worker I probably would have laughed at you.
-I was not very in touch with my emotions or did not open up about my own struggles.
+I was not very in touch with my emotions and did not open up about my own struggles.

 My plan when I was in college, at the University of Maryland, was to work for the government.
-I actually had a position with the Department of Homeland Security in their immigration fraud department.
+In fact, I had a position with the Department of Homeland Security in their immigration fraud department.
 It was far more interesting on paper.
 I did not find it satisfying sitting behind a computer reading about people’s stories.
 I needed something more!
 I wanted to hear people’s experiences myself, not just read about them!

 It was that epiphany that led me to get my masters in social work.
 I realized I had a passion for hearing people’s stories and understanding the world from their point of view.
 I believe everyone has a story to share and that those stories have meaning.
 I know that, because I too have a story, and as I got older it’s my story that led me to specializing in maternal mental health.

 When I was 8 years old I was diagnosed with Cystic Fibrosis (CF).
 Of course living with CF is definitely a challenge.
 I would be lying if I said it wasn’t.
 Managing my health, motherhood and a career is not easy!
 Yet, for much of my life I held the belief that if I ignored my problems they would go away.
 I believed that talking with a therapist was a waste of time.
 No amount of talking about how CF impacted me would make my struggles disappear.
 This was my life and nothing could change that.